Ten dead in Texas school shooting, student arrested - Journal du Cameroun

-Ten people were killed and at least 10 injured when a student armed with a shotgun and a revolver opened fire at his Texas high school on Friday, officials said, in the latest deadly school shooting in the United States.
+Ten people, mostly students, were killed when a 17-year-old classmate armed with a shotgun and a revolver opened fire in a Texas high school on Friday, in the latest deadly school shooting to hit the United States.

-The gunman, who was taken into custody on murder charges, was identified as Dimitrios Pagourtzis, a 17-year-old junior at Santa Fe High School in Santa Fe, Texas.
+The gunman, who was arrested on murder charges, was identified as Dimitrios Pagourtzis, a 17-year-old junior at Santa Fe High School in Santa Fe, Texas.

-Governor Greg Abbott said 10 people were killed and 10 wounded in what he called “one of the most heinous attacks that we’ve ever seen in the history of Texas schools.”
+Governor Greg Abbott said 10 people died and another 10 were wounded in what he called “one of the most heinous attacks that we’ve ever seen in the history of Texas schools.”

 “Nothing can prepare a parent for the loss of a child,” Abbott told reporters in Santa Fe, located some 30 miles (50 kilometers) southeast of Houston.

-Abbott said the gunman apparently carried out the attack with a shotgun and a .38 revolver belonging to his father, and that the weapons were legally owned.
+Abbott said the gunman apparently carried out the attack with a shotgun and a .38 revolver that were legally owned by his father.

-The Houston Chronicle said Pagourtzis was armed with pipe bombs in addition to firearms when he burst into a classroom at the start of the school day.
+The Houston Chronicle said Pagourtzis also threw pipe bombs into a classroom at the start of the school day.

-The governor said searches were being conducted at two residences and “various explosive devices” were found including a “CO2 device” and a Molotov cocktail.
+The governor said searches were being conducted at two residences and “explosive devices” had been found including a “CO2 device” and a Molotov cocktail.

 He said journal entries by the gunman suggested he wanted to commit suicide but “he gave himself up.”

+“As far as having a criminal history, he has none,” Abbott said.
+“His slate is pretty clean.
+And so there simply were not the same type of warning signs that we’ve seen in so many other shootings.”

-Law enforcement authorities were questioning two people including one who “may have had some level of involvement in the crime,” Abbott added.
+Law enforcement authorities were questioning two “people of interest,” the governor said.
+One may have “certain information,” he said, and the other had some “suspicious reactions.”

-Harris County Sheriff Ed Gonzalez said the “majority” of the dead were students.
+Harris County Sheriff Ed Gonzalez said the “majority” of the victims were students.

-“Officers inside encountered a bloody mess in the school,” a senior law enforcement official told the Chronicle.
-“Evidently this guy threw pipe bombs all in there.
-We don’t know if any of them went off.”
+“Officers inside encountered a bloody mess in the school,” a law enforcement official told the Houston Chronicle.

 Area hospitals said two victims were in critical condition.
-One of the wounded was a police officer.
+One of the wounded was a police officer, John Barnes, who engaged the gunman and was shot in the elbow, officials said.

 – ‘I shouldn’t be going through this’ –